Finding matchings in dense hypergraphs: Introduction

+For example, a certificate from Theorem~\ref{thm:main} can be a $k$-graph $H_0$ as described in Construction~\ref{con13} which itself does not admit a perfect matching (which can be checked in polynomial-time) and includes $H$ as a subgraph.
+We include detailed discussions in Section 5.

-In the conference version of this paper~\cite{HaKe20}, we proved Theorem~\ref{thm:main} with a worse running time, namely, $O(n^{k\max\{4^k, c\}})$, thereby obtaining a polynomial-time algorithm only when $c$ is a constant.
-Our new improvement lies in the proof of the extremal case (Lemma~\ref{lem:t-d}), where the brute force search used in~\cite{HaKe20} is replaced by the colour-coding technique of Alon, Yuster and Zwick~\cite{AYZ95}.
+In the conference version of this paper~\cite{HaKe20}, we proved Theorem~\ref{thm:main} with a worse running time, namely, $O_k(n^{k\max\{4^k, c\}})$, thereby obtaining a polynomial-time algorithm only when $c$ is a constant.
+Our new improvement lies in the proof of the extremal case (Lemma~\ref{lem:t-d}), where the brute force search used in~\cite{HaKe20} is replaced by Theorem~\ref{thm:Fellows} below, which is proved by the colour-coding technique of Alon, Yuster and Zwick~\cite{AYZ95}.

-Our main result is the following algorithmic version of a theorem of Han~\cite{Han14_mat} that $\delta_{k-1}(H)\ge m$ implies a matching of size $m$ when $m < n/k$; our running time is fixed-parameter tractable with respect to $c$, the deficiency in the minimum codegree condition.
+{Our main result deals with matchings of arbitrary size, and therefore, is a special case of the \textsc{$k$-Set Packing} problem.
+We first review the following theorem of Han~\cite{Han14_mat}. \begin{theorem} \cite{Han14_mat} Given $k\in \mathbb N$, there exists $n_0\in \mathbb N$ such that the following holds for all $n\ge n_0$.
+If $H$ is a $k$-graph with $\delta_{k-1}(H)\ge m$ and $m < n/k$, then $H$ contains a matching of size $m$. \end{theorem} In a similar fashion as Theorem~\ref{thm:main}, one may investigate the following parameterized problem.

+A result of Fellows, Knauer, Nishimura, Ragde, Rosamond, Stege, Thilikos, and Whitesides~\cite{FellowsFPT}~solved the $m=0$ case. \begin{theorem} \cite{FellowsFPT} The problem \textsc{$k$-Graph Matching Above Minimum Codegree} with $m=0$ admits an algorithm with running time $O(n^{k}+ 2^{O(kc)})$. \end{theorem} We address this problem by showing the following result. }